Security sector reform

 - facilitate national SSR dialogues

-- develop national security and defence policies, strategies and plans
+- develop national security policies, strategies and plans

 - strengthen oversight, management and coordination capacities